JohnstonJ/dv-toolbox/README.md

     Vagrant will automatically choose a provider based on the [default provider search procedure](https://developer.hashicorp.com/vagrant/docs/providers/basic_usage#default-provider), but you can specify a different one using `--provider`.
 If the SMB synced folder is used, you'll be asked to enter your username and password for the host PC.

+6. Connection options:
+    - [Visual Studio Code](#visual-studio-code): most of the time, you'll connect remotely to the container from the host using Visual Studio Code, as documented in the linked section.
-6. You can connect to the VM using Remote Desktop.
-Locate the IP address in Hyper-V Manager.
-Alternatively, you can connect to the VM directly from Hyper-V Manager.
-The username and password are both `vagrant`.
+    - Remote Desktop:  Locate the IP address in Hyper-V Manager and connect using Remote Desktop.
+    - Directly work on the VM's display output: connect to the VM directly from Hyper-V Manager.

-7. Alternatively, you can connect using SSH.
+    - SSH: you can connect using SSH.
+Using Windows PowerShell is required for the mounted repository to work.
       1. Run `vagrant ssh-config` and add the SSH configuration to your `~/.ssh/config` file.
 You may wish to rename the `Host` from `default` to something more specific.
 We'll assume you call the host `dv-toolbox`.
       2. Test the SSH connection by running:

           ```PowerShell
-        ssh dv-toolbox
+          ssh dv-toolbox powershell
           # <log in using username and password of: vagrant>
           ```

       3. Once logged in, test that `dir R:\dv-toolbox` shows the contents of the repository.
       4. If the virtual machine is restarted and gets a different IP address, you will have to repeat the SSH configuration step.

+    When connecting, the username and password are both `vagrant`.

-8. When you're finished, the virtual machine can be destroyed:
+7. When you're finished, the virtual machine can be destroyed:

     ```PowerShell
     vagrant destroy